Copyright 2016 EA Resources. Please contact for permission to use.

 As emerging adults develop community, they make decisions as to how their past will affect their current and future relationships.
 The ability to choose their social network allows them to make decisions concerning with whom they will continue relationships (even among family members).

 As emerging adults discover vocation, pain can lead their vocational decisions as they seek healing from past trauma, or seek to heal others from the pain that they once experienced.

 Pain plays often a vital role in each fundamental task of adulthood shaping each individual according to God’s plan.
 As those who minister to emerging adults, we must learn to ask good questions that will lead emerging adults to reflect on their past.

-Dr. G. David Boyd is the Managing Director of EA Resources.
-He is also the Founder of the EA Network, a group of individuals driven to minister to the needs of emerging adults.
-If he can help your church minister to the needs of emerging adults, please contact him at firstname.lastname@example.org.
+Dr. G. David Boyd is the Managing Director of EA Resources, and the Founder of the EA Network.
+If Dr. Boyd can help you and your community minister to the needs of emerging adults, you can contact him at firstname.lastname@example.org.